ftmkm97/Individual-Bias/README.md

 - [BGER](https://github.com/vaibhavkrshn/UMAP-t-BGER): Uses graph diffusion incorporating semantic and temporal data to capture evolving user expertise.
 - [TUEF](https://github.com/maddalena-amendola/TUEF): A topic-based multi-layer graph approach that links user content and social information.
 We adapt it by treating all answerers as potential experts to standardize evaluation.
 - [DSSM](https://github.com/NTMC-Community/MatchZoo-py.git): A learn-to-rank model based on historical responses, aggregating questions previously answered by each user.

+## Citation
+Seyedehfatemeh Karimi, Havva Alizadeh Noughabi, Fattane Zarrinkalam, and Morteza Zihayat, "Who Gets to be an Expert?
+The Hidden Bias in Expert Finding", 3rd International ACM SIGIR Conference on Information Retrieval in the Asia Pacific (SIGIR-AP 2025).